markgarg/sfdx-copy-files-plugin/README.md

 SFDX: Plugin to copy files
 ==========================

 Utility for copying files from one dir to another, useful for sfdx.
+More [here](https://medium.com/@rohit.macherla/custom-sfdx-plugin-to-copy-files-a6440ca8491c)

 # Why
 If you've worked on integrating third party APIs with Salesforce, you'll know that there are different URLs for non-prod vs prod.
 In your dev environment, you may even point to mocks.
 If these URLs are stored in named credentials/custom metadata, you won't be able to deploy them without having a way of changing them based on the environment you are going to deploy to.